 The other purpose is donating money from the sale of Airborne beer to the Lest We Forget Foundation, the Airborne Museum in Oosterbeek (NL) and the Liberation Route Europe Foundation.
 The Lest We Forget Foundation supported British and Polish Arnhem 1944 veterans and their relatives.
 From the project started to date euro 6.500,= has been donated to this worthy cause to the Lest We Forget Foundation.

 The project also donated to the Airborne Museum (euro 6.500,= in total).
-The education department of the Airborne Museum received in September 2009 a donation of euro 2.000,=.
+The education department of the Airborne Museum received in September 2009 and June 2019 donations of euro 4.500,= in total.
 The Airborne Museum intend use this gift in the digital education room (digital voting).
 The Projects slogan is “a bridge to the future, a bridge to the next generation”.
 In 2011 began another project “Luisterkei”, which is a monument near to the Airborne Museum.
 In 2012 euro 4.500,= has been donated to subsidise this “Luisterkei”, which is a part of one of the projects of the Liberation Route Europe Foundation.

 Sales results by year: